+Performing weekly pipeline inspections is routine for Bill Washek, a pipeline operations supervisor from Oklahoma City.
 “We fly the entire right-of-way twice a month for aerial inspections, but we have boots on the ground every week.
 A big part of our budget goes to that,” says Washek.

 This is nothing out of the ordinary.
-Inspections and continual monitoring are a major cost driver at nearly every stage in the life of a pipeline.
+Inspections and continual monitoring are major cost drivers at nearly every stage in the life of a pipeline.
 “The biggest cost is the number of people it takes,” says Washek.
 “If we could automate inspections, that would save me a bundle.”